Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 If you see blinking yellow LED and black screen after reboot:
 1. Unplug the power supply cable
 2. Wait for the 30s
-3. Plug the power supply again (machine should start automatically)
+3. Plug in the power supply again (machine should start automatically)

 ### Bug reporting